Real-time property management dashboard: See performance across every door

 2. Reports are backward-looking by design.
 Spreadsheet reports describe what already happened.
 They tell you last month's NOI, last quarter's maintenance spend, and last period's collection rate.
 They cannot tell you what is happening right now.
 A property whose rent collection rate dropped from 96% to 89% this month will not show up in a spreadsheet report until next month's assembly cycle, by which time the delinquency has aged another 30 days.

 3. No one sees the same numbers at the same time.
 When financial data lives in spreadsheets, different people work from different versions.
 Your property manager looks at a maintenance report from last week.
 Your bookkeeper works from the bank data through yesterday.
 The owner sees a statement from three weeks ago.
-Decisions are made on mismatched information, and nobody realizes it until the numbers don't reconcile.
+Decisions are made on mismatched information, and nobody realizes it until the numbers do not reconcile.

 1. Portfolio-level overview.
 This is the view you open first thing in the morning.
 Total doors under management, portfolio-wide occupancy rate, aggregate rent collected vs. billed, total outstanding receivables, and month-to-date NOI across all properties.
 It tells you in 30 seconds whether the portfolio is healthy or whether something needs immediate attention.